-- a) The student will receive a balance past due notification alerting the student that their Student Account has been placed on hold, which means the student cannot access coursework, turn in assignments, or receive grades. - To remove the account hold, the student must pay the balance due in full or sign an MCU Payment Plan Agreement and make the first payment of the plan. - b) Transcript requests will not be honored until the balance is paid in full.
-This means that a state agency, potential preceptor, etc. will not have access to the student's requested academic record until the past due balance is paid. - 4) Student Account balance 60 days past due Student with signed MCU Payment Plan Agreement: - a) If a student fails to make a payment as per the student's signed MCU Payment Plan Agreement, a notification email will be sent alerting the student that their Student Account has been placed on hold, which means the student cannot access coursework, turn in assignments, or receive grades. - i) The student is expected to make the agreedupon payment.
-The student's account will remain on hold until payment is made or the account reaches 60 days past due at which time the student will be withdrawn. - b) Transcript requests will not be honored until the balance is paid in full.
-This means that a state agency, potential preceptor, etc. will not have access to the student's requested academic record until the past due balance is paid. - 5) Student Account balance 60 days past due Student without signed MCU Payment Plan Agreement: - a) If the balance due is not paid in full before 60 days past due, the Collections Department will notify the Registrar to withdraw the student from MCU as a degree-seeking student and the student's financial account will be turned over to an outside collection agency. - A student may appeal the withdrawal within seven (7) days and full payment of the past due balance. - ii) After the seven-day appeal window, if the student wishes to return to MCU as a matriculated student, the student must pay any and all past due balance(s) and wait the designated three-month interval before the student can reapply to MCU.
+- 3) Student Account balance 30 days past due - a) If a student fails to pay the balance due, a notification email will be sent alerting the student that their Student Account has been placed on hold, which means the student cannot access coursework, turn in assignments, or receive grades. - i) The student is expected to pay the past due balance immediately.
+The student's account will remain on hold until payment is made, or the account reaches 60 days past due at which time the student will be withdrawn. - b) Transcript requests will not be honored until the balance is paid in full.
+This means that a state agency, potential preceptor, etc. will not have access to the student's requested academic record until the past due balance is paid. - 4) Student Account balance 60 days past due - a) If no payment has been made at 60 days, the Collections Department will notify the Registrar to withdraw the student from MCU as a degreeseeking student and the student's financial account is turned over to an outside Collections Agency. - b) A student may appeal the withdrawal within 7 days and full payment of the past due balance. - c) After the seven-day appeal window, if the student wishes to return to MCU as a matriculated student, the student must pay any and all past due balance(s) and wait the designated three-month interval before the student can reapply to MCU.

-MCU Payment Plan
+MCU Customized Payment Plan

-Payment Plan eligibility: The student must have a minimum of \$200 in eligible trimester charges.
+MCU Customized Payment Plan eligibility: The student must have a minimum of \$200 in eligible trimester charges.
 Eligible charges include Cost of Program, Annual Student Fee, Program Extension Fees, and Class Repurchase Fees.
-There is a \$25 non-refundable processing fee due with the MCU Payment Plan Agreement.
+There is a \$25 non-refundable processing fee due with each MCU Customized Payment Plan Agreement.

-- All MCU Payment Plans are calculated by Student Finances and are non-negotiable. - All MCU Payment Plan Agreements must be completed and returned within five (5) business days after receiving the MCU Payment Plan Agreement from Student Finances.
-If the MCU Payment Plan Agreement has not been returned on time, the current MCU Balance Due Policy will apply.
+- All MCU Customized Payment Plans are calculated by Student Finances and are non-negotiable. - All MCU Customized Payment Plan Agreements must be completed and returned within five (5) business days after receiving the MCU Customized Payment Plan Agreement from Student Finances.
+If the MCU Customized Payment Plan Agreement has not been returned on time, the current MCU Balance Due Policy will apply.

-Students may choose not to sign the offered MCU Payment Plan Agreement.
+Students may choose not to sign the MCU Customized Payment Plan Agreement.
 If so, the current MCU Balance Due Policy will apply.